guzzle/RingPHP/docs/client_middleware.rst

     $responseHeaderHandler = function (callable $handler, array $headers) {
         return function (array $request) use ($handler, $headers) {
-            // Send the request using the wrapped and return the response. return Core::proxy($handler($request), function ($response) use ($headers) {
+            // Send the request using the wrapped handler. return Core::proxy($handler($request), function ($response) use ($headers) {
                 // Add the headers to the response when it is available. foreach ($headers as $key => $value) {
                     $response['headers'][$key] = (array) $value;
                 }
+                // Note that you can return a regular response array when using
+                // the proxy method.
                 return $response;
             });
         }